We may earn income from links in this post. Please read this Disclosure for details.

 As it turns out she’s right!
 Pineapple skin is packed with bromelain, a powerful enzyme with anti-inflammatory and healing properties.

-But I have to admit that eating every part of the fruit does make a big difference to the taste of the ponche and it is satisfying not let any bit of fruit go to waste.
+Using every edible part of the fruit does make a big difference to the taste of the ponche and it is satisfying not let any bit of fruit go to waste.

 So, while I haven’t yet gotten on board with the carnivore side of nose-to-tail dining in Guatemala, I say bring on the fruit compost when it comes to fruit punch.
 Be sure to give it a try when making this recipe!